Weird-Ghosts/www/content/baby-ghosts/index.md

 #intro

 Are you building a video game studio with a co-operative model?
-Looking understanding that you, as an underrepresented founder in the industry, run up against barriers, biases, and bullshit?
+Looking for understanding that you, as an underrepresented founder in the industry, run up against barriers, biases, and bullshit?
 The Baby Ghosts Peer Accelerator could be for you!

 ::